Coding Style

 DO name extensions using UpperCamelCase

-Like types, extensions should capitalize the first letter of each word (including the first word), and use no separators.
+Like types, extensionsarrow-up-right should capitalize the first letter of each word (including the first word), and use no separators.

 DO name packages, directories, and source files using lowercase_with_underscores